 He moved with his wife and children to Springfield in 1910 to be near the state headquarters of the UMWA at Fourth and Monroe streets.
 Among Lewis’s posts with the UMWA was legislative aide; he helped win approval in the General Assembly for a pioneer state workman’s compensation law.

-In addition to his home at 1132 W. Lawrence Ave. (now a city of Springfield historic site), Lewis bought two other houses in the same neighborhood for his parents and sisters.
+In addition to his home at 1132 W. Lawrence Ave. (which is on the National Register of Historic Places), Lewis bought two other houses in the same neighborhood for his parents and sisters.
 (His younger brothers also bought homes nearby.)
 The children attended the Springfield public schools.

 Beginning in 1919, Lewis administered the daily affairs of the UMWA from its national headquarters in Indianapolis.
 He became national vice-president and then acting president, until, in 1920, he was elected president of the UMWA.